pmhahn/pmhahn.github.io/_posts/2019-05-23-virtio-balloon.md

 	`0` means that polling is not enabled.

 `rss`:
-	The [resident set size](https://en.wikipedia.org/wiki/Resident_set_size) in KiB, which is the number of pages currently "actively" used by the Qemu process on the host system.
+	The [resident set size](https://en.wikipedia.org/wiki/Resident_set_size) in KiB, which is the number of pages currently "actively" used by the QEMU process on the host system.
-	Qemu by default only allocates the pages on demand when they are first accessed.
+	QEMU by default only allocates the pages on demand when they are first accessed.
-	A newley started VM actually uses only very few pages, but the number of pages increases with each new memory allocation.
+	A newly started VM actually uses only very few pages, but the number of pages increases with each new memory allocation.

 The following values are only reported, if the guest OS supports them and polling is enabled: